rafaelrpinto/dynamodb-store/README.md

 The `awsConfig` can be optional if the following environment variables are set: **AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY** and **AWS_DEFAULT_REGION**.
 Any other property from the [AWS.Config constructor](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#constructor-property) can be informed in this structure.

 The `dynamoConfig` is optional and the `endpoint` property may also be informed via the environment variable **AWS_DYNAMO_ENDPOINT**.
 Any other property from the [AWS.DynamoDB constructor](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#constructor-property) can be informed in this structure.

+The `ttl` property is optional and represents the server-side controlled time to live of the sessions.
+See more below.

+## TTL

+The time to live of the sessions can controlled:

+#### Using cookies with the [cookie.maxAge](https://github.com/expressjs/session#cookiemaxage) property:

+If this property is set, the session cookie will have a fixed time to live and the cookie can only be updated if the [rolling](https://github.com/expressjs/session#rolling) session property is set to **true**.

+#### Using the TTL property

+The `ttl` property implemented by this store defines a session time to live that is refreshed on every request without the need to update the session cookie.

+## Removing expired sessions

+To keep the table clear of expired sessions you must setup the [Time To Live](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) feature of DynamoDB pointingto the `expires` field.

+Bear in mind that DynamoDB's TTL cleanup can take up to 48 hours.
+Although the expired records will be ignored by the store, they will still be in the table during this period, consuming storage.

+If you have high traffic o your application and the 48h wait period causes unnecessary storage costs, consider using [this other store](https://github.com/ca98am79/connect-dynamodb) that has a `reap` mechanism to periodically clear the expired entries.

+** Creating a LSI with 'expires' as hash key and periodically deleting the records with old timestamps as hash might work.

 ## Usage